jiachenzhang99/HLA-LA-Workflow/Step_1_Docker/README.md

 # HLA-LA Docker Image

-This Docker image provides a containerized environment for running HLA-LA.
+This Docker image provides a containerized environment for running HLA-LA (v1.0.4).

 ## Features